-Did you know that the Mexican edition of Electric Daisy Carnival, the signature event of Insomniac, made a revenue of 10.54 million in 2019 and became the third highest-grossing music festival in Latin America?
+Did you know that the Mexican edition of Electric Daisy Carnival, the signature event of Insomniac, made revenue of 10.54 million in 2019 and became the third highest-grossing music festival in Latin America?
 Well then, doesn't that make you wonder, how much the CEO of the company, Pasquale Rotella makes?

 If you didn't know, Pasquale Rotella is the creator and founder of the dance music-creating company Insomniac.
-And as reported by Celebrity Networth, Pasquale Rotella has an estimated net worth of over $50 million dollars.
+And as reported by Celebrity Networth, Pasquale Rotella has an estimated net worth of over $50 million.
 Well, he is one of the most significant personalities in the world of Electronic Dance Music, so it's not surprising, is it?

 So, shall we get into knowing the riches collected by the CEO of Insomniac; the creator and founder of Insomniac, one of the most significant companies in the world of Electronic Dance Music?
 And let's also see how he owned up to becoming the owner of a $50 million fortune.

 Insomniac is one of the largest dance music and experience companies.
 It was founded by Pasquale Rotella in 1993 after being inspired by the Los Angeles underground dance music scene of the early ’90s.
 Moreover, the first events hosted just around 300 people and were held at a new warehouse every week.
 He founded the festival with the aim to create the most extraordinary live music experiences of his generation.

 According to a survey by Beacon Economics back in 2015, events held by Insomniac generated over $3.17 billion for the US economy over those past five years.
 Moreover, in all these years, there were just 48 events held in 14 different cities.
 And this report is just the perfect example to demonstrate the financial influence of the events.